mironrb/miron/SPECIFICATION.md

 is provided in the client request, the hash should contain a `HTTP_SEC_WEBSOCKET_KEY` key, with a value that matches that of the HTTP header.
+- `HTTPS`: If the request is connecting over HTTPS, then this should be true, otherwise false.
+- `HTTP_HOST`: The URL for the server, examples of this are:
+  'localhost:9290', or 'example.com'.

 All of the above hash keys and values were set via data from the client request.
 The following hash keys and values need to be set by the web server